 Where research reports provide an investment view or recommendation regarding a specific security, CS will add disclosures as required by various legal and regulatory requirements, including the European Market Abuse Regulation.
 These include:

-- An explanation of the meaning of the Firm's ratings; information relating to the valuation methods used by the Firm; the percentage of securities on which the Firm has a rating of outperform, neutral or underperform; and a chart depicting the share price of the companies referred in research reports over time and the points at which the Firm assigned or changed a rating or price target;
+- An explanation of the meaning of CS's ratings; information relating to the valuation methods used by CS; the percentage of securities on which CS has a rating of outperform, neutral or underperform; and a chart depicting the share price of the companies referred in research reports over time and the points at which CS assigned or changed a rating or price target;

 - Whether CS holds 1% or more of the securities of companies referred to in research reports;

-- If CS owns a net long or short position exceeding the threshold of 0.5% of the total issued share capital of the issuer, calculated in accordance with Article 3 of Regulation (EU) No 236/2012 and with Chapter III and IV of Commission Delegated Regulation (EU) No 918/2012
+- If CS owns a net long or short position exceeding the threshold of 0.5% of the total issued share capital of the company referred to in research reports, calculated in accordance with Article 3 of Regulation (EU) No 236/2012 and with Chapter III and IV of Commission Delegated Regulation (EU) No 918/2012;

 - Whether CS has significant holdings in the securities of companies referred in research reports;